HyperWind/Zeesh/README.md

 <pre>
 <code>
-zeesh_bundler -b bundle_name -p "plugins" -t theme -c
+zbn -b bundle_name -p "plugins" -t theme -c
 </code>
 </pre>

 You can also place this command into autoexec.zsh for it to be executed automatically.

-More on the usage of zeesh_bundler can be found using this command:
+More on the usage of the bundler can be found using this command:

 <pre>
 <code>
-zeesh_bundler -h
+zbn -h
 </code>
 </pre>